alexey-mikhailov/zx/doc/properties.md

 zx_val_computer  | Computer         | Value          | By Value
 zx_val_wrapper   | Wrapper          | Value          | By Value

-Justification of this choise may be Matthieu M's answer on the following Stack Overflow thread: https://stackoverflow.com/questions/22755469/smart-pointers-in-c-apis.
+Justification of this choise may be Matthieu M's answer in the following thread: https://stackoverflow.com/questions/22755469/smart-pointers-in-c-apis.

 Corresponding ti it, the perfect C++ class interface is looking like: